 In some cases, diarrhea and/or vomiting can also be an allergy symptom.

-When it comes to skin allergies, one concern is that they can lead to secondary infections.
-A dog who’s determined to stop the itching may bite, scratch, or lick his skin raw, which will make him more susceptible to yeast and bacterial infections.
+When it comes to skin allergies, one concern is that they can lead to other issues.
+A dog who’s determined to stop the itching may bite, scratch, or lick his skin raw, which will make him more susceptible to yeast and bacterial infiltrations.

 Dogs can also develop food allergies, many of which have similar symptoms to seasonal allergies.
 If you’re unsure of the culprit causing your furry friend’s discomfort, it never hurts to talk to your vet—especially if it means you’ll need to remove something from your dog’s diet.